Visiting the Zona Arqueológica Palenque, in the State of Chiapas, Mexico with updated entrance fees for 2026.

 It is much smaller than other Mayan sites in the region, such as Chichen Itza, Copan (Honduras) and Tikal (Guatemala), but it contains some of the finest Mayan architecture and bas-relief carvings.

-Temple Of The Inscriptions at the Zona Arqueológica Palenque:
+Temple of the Inscriptions at the Zona Arqueológica Palenque:

 Many make a tour from San Cristobal de las Casas, but it’s a long 18-hour day, and you spend much of that time inside the minivan.

-I travelled from San Cristobal to Guatemala via the border crossing at Ciudad Hidalgo/Tecun Uman, before eventually crossing back into Mexico at the El Ceibo border crossing west of Flores, and based myself in the city of Palenque for a few days.
+I travelled from San Cristóbal to Guatemala via the border crossing at Ciudad Hidalgo/Tecún Umán, before eventually crossing back into Mexico at the El Ceibo border crossing west of Flores, and based myself in the city of Palenque for a few days.

 The Archaeological Ruins of Palenque are less than 10 km from the centre of town.